ayoubHam2000/Lab-management/Fonctionnalité.md

 *list members*
     **doctorant**
-    can see mes_encadrant, mes_encadrant, doctorants with the same encadrant **doctorant**
+    can see mon_encadrant, mes co_encadrants, doctorants with the same encadrant **encadrant**
-    can see mes_doctorants, mes_doctorant as co.encadrant, co_encadrand of mesdoctorant
+    can see mes_doctorants, mes_doctorant as co.encadrant, co_encadrand of mes doctorant

 *account(menu)*
 can change all info